Applications for joining the Michaelmas 2017 Team are now open.

-If you have any questions about how the paper works, the application process, or what any of the jobs entail, please do not hesitate to email the current Editor-in-Chief, Lili Bidwell, at email@example.com.
+If you have any questions about how the paper works, the application process, or what any of the jobs entail, please do not hesitate to email the current Editor-in-Chief, Sophie Dickinson, at firstname.lastname@example.org.

 Read on for a full list of the roles on offer, and details of their remit: we hope you’ll be inspired to join a team that’s as professional and engaging as it is fun and sociable!
 See below for a list of all positions: